Get Access to 250+ Online Classes

 A property management company's responsibilities include:

 - follow up on inquiries from potential tenants and lead property tours

 - approving and admitting new occupants to the property

 - drawing up and enforcing agreements

 - if eviction is necessary, the residential property manager handles filings and legal proceedings

-Simply put, how much a property manager costs hinges on how much responsibility they take on.
+Simply put, how much a property management company costs hinges on how much responsibility they take on.